sony/esstra/samples/hello2/README.md

 ## Summary

-In this sample, we confirmed that by using the
+In this sample, we confirmed that by using
-[ESSTRA Core](/core/README.md) during the compilation of multiple source files into a single binary, the metadata includes information on all the source files involved in the compilation and all the header files they `#include`.
+**ESSTRA Core** during the compilation of multiple source files into a single binary, the metadata includes information on all the source files involved in the compilation and all the header files they `#include`.

-Additionally, by using the [ESSTRA Utility](/util/README.md) to add license information to the metadata, we updated the metadata in the binary `hello2` and confirmed that the license information declared in each source file was added to the metadata.
+Additionally, by using **ESSTRA Utility** to add license information to the metadata, we updated the metadata in the binary `hello2` and confirmed that the license information declared in each source file was added to the metadata.